sibevin/bitwise_column/README.md

 ### Pure ruby class

-You can use bitwise column in a pure ruby class, just setup betwise_column as follows:
+You can use bitwise column in a pure ruby class, just setup bitwise_column as follows:

 ```ruby
 class Admin